Best Non-Toxic Bug Spray Guide

 Second, the Toxicological Profile for DEET examines a case with a group of soldiers who developed acute dermatitis as a reaction to DEET.
 They applied an insect repellent containing 50% DEET before sleep to the uncovered skin of the face, neck, upper part of the trunk, and legs, and had a severe reaction 18–24 hours after the application.

-It seems that the mentioned health concerns are enough to see that a DEET containing spray cannot be the best bug repellent in this non-toxic bug spray guide.
+It seems that the mentioned health concerns are sufficient to see that a DEET containing spray cannot be the best bug repellent in this non-toxic bug spray guide.
 But there is more.

-Lastly, the two deaths of a 26-year-old male and a 34-year-old female follow dermal exposure to >50% DEET (source).
+Lastly, the two deaths of a 26-year-old male and a 34-year-old female followed dermal exposure to >50% DEET.

 In short, I do not see the need for DEET with very high concentrations in your repellent.
-Even in high-risk areas when you have to use DEET for protection, choose the lowest percentage possible and just re-apply it when necessary.
+Even in high-risk areas when you have to use DEET for protection, choose the lowest percentage possible and re-apply it per the manufacturer’s instructions.

-In our search for the best bug repellent in this non-toxic bug spray guide, we keep eliminating those that are unsafe and unnecessary.
-Hence, in my opinion, the criteria for the bad bug repellents are as follows:
+In our search for the “best” bug repellent in this non-toxic bug spray guide, we keep eliminating those that contain unsafe or unnecessary ingredients.
+Hence, in my opinion, the criteria for the “still-not-a-fan” bug repellents are as follows:

 For example, the following products belong in this group: